MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/ui-across-business-areas.md

 To support those business area-specific tasks, you can use a variety of general business functionality, such as defining extended text for document lines and organising connecting business tasks in workflows.

 > [!NOTE]
 > In addition to the business-related functions described in this section, you will use general UI functions every day to interact with the system.
-For more information, see [Working with Business Central](ui-work-product.md).
+For more information, see [Work with Business Central](ui-work-product.md).

 The following table lists these general business areas with links to topics that describe them.